 Student study load (also known as an academic load) for a full-time undergraduate is at least 12 units and for a full-time graduate student is at least 8 units.
 The standard undergraduate load is 16 units (in order to complete a two-year or four-year degree on time).
 A student enrolled less than 12 units in undergraduate level or less than 8 units in graduate level is considered half-time.
-Doctoral students in dissertation research courses are considered full-time.
 The maximum load for a full-time undergraduate student during each quarter is 20 units and for a full-time graduate student during each quarter is 12 units.
 Students who wish to take more than 20 units for undergraduate and more than 12 units for graduate students will be required to file a written Petition for Overload and obtain approval from the Associate Dean of Academic Affairs.